 The lentils and spices in this crock pot lentil soup are bombshells for bringing down inflammation.
 Lower inflammation in your body means that instead of feeling heavy, puffy and achy, you’ll feel clear, strong and vibrant.

 Plus, it’s an easy set-it-and-forget-it recipe that heats you up in temperature and warm spices.
 The same ingredients that add flavor (garlic and spices) also help prevent and fight colds and flu.
-Black pepper warms you up and burns as many calories as a 20-minute walk!
+Black pepper warms you up.
+A study by the University of Oklahoma also shows that a black pepper supplement can burn as many calories as a 20-minute walk.

 Here’s the crock pot lentil soup recipe you’ve been waiting for!
 It’s based on this recipe from Sweet Phi.